Feb 05 - Mar 12 · Week Five · Macro Unit

 Team: Eniola Aminu · Oindrilla Sinha · Mathew Yue · Jaime Santos Guerrero

 Food insecurity remains a pressing issue, with 13.9% of UK households affected and 51.4% of children in Tower Hamlets lacking access to basic nutrition.
-In response, our final idea was to create an initiative focused on building a self-sustaining community through an alternative currency designed to support nutrition.
-This week focused on bringing the system to life and designing it as an experience.
+In response, we developed an alternative currency to support nutrition and build a self-sustaining community.
+This week focused on bringing the concept to life and designing it as an experience.

 Welcome